belzecue/BimDav_godot-rollback-netcode/README.md

 **Log inspector...** in the Godot editor.

-It allows you to load the logs (generated by `SyncManager.start_logging()`) from all the clients in the match and examine the data in detail.
+It allows you to load the logs (generated by `SyncManager.start_logging()`) from all the clients in a match and examine the data in detail.

 ![Screenshot of "Log Inspector" tool in the Godot editor](assets/screenshots/log_inspector.png)